 Lil Wayne vs. E-40 and ScHoolboy Q

 Lil Wayne: Perhaps the most famous of all Green Bay's celebrity fans, Weezy became a Packer backer in the '90s thanks to the team's Super Bowl visit in his native New Orleans, which made the green and gold unavoidable in his childhood home.
-Since then, he hasn't been a quiet supporter, officially remixing Wiz Khalifa's song "Black and Yellow" into a Packers anthem and even taking the field this past Sunday to lead Lambeau in "Roll Out the Barrel."
+Since then, he hasn't been a quiet supporter, officially remixing Wiz Khalifa's song "Black and Yellow" into a Packers anthem and even taking the field last season to lead Lambeau in "Roll Out the Barrel."

 The above video inaccurately says he's performing the national anthem ... but actually, that sounds about right.

-E-40/ScHoolboy Q: Lil Wayne's not the only rapper releasing mixtapes and songs in honor of his favorite football team, as the Bay Area rapper E-40 gave his own team a hip-hop anthem this past season.
+E-40/ScHoolboy Q: Lil Wayne's not the only rapper releasing mixtapes and songs in honor of his favorite football team, as the Bay Area rapper E-40 gave his own team a hip-hop anthem last season.

 And while he hasn't quite gone as far as E-40, ScHoolboy Q hasn't been shy about his particular football affiliations.